How to get a wheelchair

 Buying used disability equipment

 Depending on your needs, a used wheelchair might not fit you correctly.
-Speak with a healthcare professional if you are unsure.
+Check with a healthcare professional.

 Wheelchair insurance